lyshasilva/GreggBF/README.md

-# GreggBF

-**GreggBF** is the official repository for the supplementary materials of my undergraduate thesis on the recognition of handwritten **Gregg Shorthand Centennial Edition brief forms** using Convolutional Neural Networks (CNN).
-This repository serves as a centralized archive for datasets and resources that were too extensive to be included directly in the appendices of the final manuscript.
+# GreggBF: Handwritten Gregg Shorthand Centennial Edition Brief Forms Dataset

+**GreggBF** is a publicly available dataset of **handwritten Gregg Shorthand brief forms (Centennial Edition)**, collected and annotated for use in machine learning and handwriting recognition research.
+This repository also includes supplementary materials from the accompanying undergraduate thesis on CNN-based recognition of these symbols.

+📌 **Keywords**: Gregg Shorthand, Centennial Edition, brief forms, handwritten dataset, machine learning, deep learning, image classification, CNN, handwriting recognition, data augmentation

 ## 📘 Overview